dantheand/arduino-elevation-display/README.md

 That's it!

+## Other Learning Resources
+I highly recommend checking out the guides in the [Adafruit Learning System](https://learn.adafruit.com/) if you want to learn more about any of the parts or their Arduino libraries.

+Each Arduino library also comes with loads of useful examples you can find in the Arduino IDE via: `File > Examples`

 ## Acknowledgements
 The Arduino code and car installation instructions were adapted from Kris Linquist's [Arduino-Elevation-Display](https://github.com/klinquist/Arduino-Elevation-Display) repo.

 With the help of Devin J., the 3D model for the 7-segment display case was adapted from [Pyrce007's Adafruit Segmented Display Case](https://www.thingiverse.com/thing:2669204).
 We added the STEMMA QT ports and adjusted the dimensions of the face opening.

-## Other Learning Resources
-I highly recommend checking out the guides in the [Adafruit Learning System](https://learn.adafruit.com/) if you want to learn more about any of the parts or their Arduino libraries.

-Each Arduino library also comes with loads of useful examples you can find in the Arduino IDE via: `File > Examples`

 ## Licenses
-The Arduino code license is TBD.
+The Arduino code license is MIT.

 The display case .stl file is licensed under the [Creative Commons - Attribution - Share Alike](https://creativecommons.org/licenses/by-sa/3.0/) license to be compatible with the license on the [original source](https://www.thingiverse.com/thing:2669204).